-Marvel at the surreal Statue of Franz Kafka
+Marvel At The Surreal Statue Of Franz Kafka

-Sculptor Jaroslav Róna installed the Statue of Franz Kafka in the neighborhood where the author spent most of his life and would have been able to see this square from his home.
+Sculptor Jaroslav Róna installed the statue of Franz Kafka in the neighborhood where the author spent most of his life and would have been able to see this square from his home.
 The sculpture shows Kafka taking the place of the narrator, while a huge, empty suit takes the place of the unnamed acquaintance which depicts a scene from his 1912 short story, “Description of a Struggle.”
 It’s a pretty surreal vision!

-Located in Dušní Street, Jewish Quarter
+|| LOCATION: Dušní Street, Jewish Quarter

-Watch the spinning Head of Franz Kafka
+Watch The Spinning Head Of Franz Kafka

 Bringing life to the Quadrio Shopping Centre, Head of Franz Kafka is an epic kinetic sculpture by David Černy comprising of 42 shiny plates of stainless steel that constantly rotate and align to reveal the face of the famous Czech writer, Franz Kafka.
 This piece depicts the tortured soul and self-doubt that affected him throughout his life.
 You could sit and watch this 11m revolving art piece for hours.

-Located in Charvátova near the Quadrio Shopping Centre
+|| LOCATION: Charvátova near the Quadrio Shopping Centre

-The mocking Statue of King Wenceslas Riding an Upside-Down Dead Horse
+The Mocking Statue Of King Wenceslas Riding An Upside-Down Dead Horse

-The upside down horse from Prague is a bizarre statue located in Art Nouveau Lucerna Palace, discovered during a food tour of the city.
-The statue represents King Wenceslas riding an upside down dead horse and it has been created by David Černý – the same sculptor who created the crawling babies, another intriguing statue in Prague.
+The upside-down horse from Prague is a bizarre statue located in Art Nouveau Lucerna Palace, discovered during a food tour of the city.
+The statue represents King Wenceslas riding an upside-down dead horse and it has been created by David Černý – the same sculptor who created the Crawling Babies, another intriguing statue in Prague.

-Jump on the weird Crawling Babies
+Jump On The Weird Crawling Babies

-Wandering through Kampa Park, you will not miss these 3 rather bizarre faceless crawling babies.
+As far as surreal art in Prague goes, you will not miss these 3 rather bizarre faceless crawling babies as you wander through Kampa Park.
 These famous bronze sculptures with bar code stamps squished into their face are the creations of David Černy and are part of his “Babies” project, a commission to make the notoriously ugly Zizkov TV Tower appear more attractive.

-Located next to the Kampa Museum
+|| LOCATION: Next to the Kampa Museum

 This row of 34 yellow penguins marching in a single file line across the Vltava River was created by the Cracking Art Group.
 As cute as the penguins are, they carry a serious message about climate change and plastic consumption.
 They are made out of recycled plastic bottles, and the artists hope to start a dialogue about plastic waste and the way human behaviour is threatening the habitat of penguins and other animals in Antarctica and beyond.

 As you turn the corner, you know when you’ve reached the John Lennon Wall.
 The vivid display of Lennon-inspired street art and Beatles song lyrics graffitied onto the wall is a sight to behold, a sharp contrast to the secluded street near Kampa Park.
-Following the murder of John Lennon in 1980, an image of the singer was painted onto the wall.
+Following the murder of John Lennon in 1980, an image of the singer was painted on the wall.